astalker/caledonian-stamps/meetings.md

 ## 2023 - 2024 ##

 Locations of meetings are indicated at right of table below.
 University meetings will be in room GH542 as described on **Welcome** page.
-Meetings at Temple Annieslad chaurch are located as described below table.
+Meetings at Temple Anniesland Church are located as described below table.

 Date  | Subject | Displayer | ZOOM Meetings| Location|
 ----- | ------- | --------- | -------------| -------- |